 The principality of Liechtenstein is one of the smallest and least visited European countries.
 That didn’t stop my curiosity about this microstate tucked between Switzerland and Austria though.
 Quite the contrary.

+From Zurich, you can easily reach Liechtenstein by car or public transportation.
 We took the train from Zurich main station to Sargans, Switzerland, and from there the bus to Vaduz, Liechtenstein – this bus runs almost through all Liechtenstein before reaching its final destination in Feldkirch, Austria, making three countries in less than an hour.

 If it weren’t for the flags announcing our entrance in Liechtenstein as we crossed the Rhine River, we would say we were still in Switzerland: the same green fields and breathtaking Alpine views, the same immaculate nature and spotless villages, and even the same supermarket chains presented themselves before our eyes.